Sanglorian/orcus/Orcus Rulebook - current.md

 *Hit:* You can drag or carry the grappled creature with you, but your speed is halved.
 Your movement provokes opportunity attacks as normal movement does.

+## Help Attack (standard action)

+You can aid a friendly creature in fighting a creature within your reach.
+You feint, distract the target, or in some other way team up to make your ally's attack more effective.

+You grant a +2 bonus to your ally's next attack roll against that target (if not used, this bonus expires at the end of your next turn).

-## Help (standard action)
+## Help Defense (standard action)

-You can lend your aid to another creature in the completion of a task.
-When you take the Help action to help with a skill, see the Aid Another section of the Skills chapter.

-Alternatively, you can aid a friendly creature in fighting a creature within your reach.
-You feint, distract the target, or in some other way team up to make your ally's attack or defense more effective.
-Make a basic melee attack vs AC 10.
-On a hit, do no damage, but grant a +2 bonus either to your ally's next attack roll against that target or to their defenses against the target's next attack against them (if not used, these bonuses expire at the end of your next turn).
+You can aid a friendly creature in fighting a creature within your reach.
+You feint, distract the target, or in some other way team up to make your ally's defense more effective.

+You grant a +2 bonus to your ally's defenses against the target's next attack against them (if not used, this bonus expires at the end of your next turn).

 ## Rally (standard action)